tgoodsell-tempus/teleport/rfd/0105-ec2-tags.md

 upsert resources that are new or had their labels changed.

-To reduce load on auth and backend, discovery service will send them in batches of 100 using `UpsertDiscoveredServers()` API and stagger batches over some time interval (e.g. one batch per second).
+To reduce load on auth and backend, discovery service will send them in batches of `len(instances) / 600` using `UpsertDiscoveredServers()` API and stagger the batches over some time interval (e.g. one batch per second).

+`DiscoveredServer` resources will have a 6 hour TTL and the discovery service will re-upsert the resource prior to its expiration, in addition to when the resource changes in the local cache.

 ### Reconciling tags